bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-12-02-I-Love-Being-a-Software-Developer.md

 And I get paid to do this!

 I highly recommend software development as a career choice.
 I always encourage my non-programmer friends to at least [try programming](http://tryruby.org/levels/1/challenges/0) and see how they like it.

-I cannot imagine doing anything else.
+I cannot really imagine doing anything else.